 BA (Wits), BA Hons (PMB), MA (PMB), PhD (Wits)

 Her PhD on “Antjie Krog: Self and Society, the Making and Mediation of a Public Intellectual in South Africa.” was awarded in 2009 by Wits University.
-The resulting book Antjie Krog and the Post-apartheid Public Sphere: Speaking Poetry to Power which is based on her doctoral thesis.
-The book published by UKZN Press has been reviewed by the Mail&Guardianand Die Burger.
+The resulting book Antjie Krog and the Post-Apartheid Public Sphere: Speaking Poetry to Power received the Vice-Chancellor’s Book Award for 2015.
+The book was published by UKZN Press and has been reviewed by the Mail&Guardianand Die Burger.
 A podcast with Corina van der Spoel interviewing Anthea for RSG can be listened to here.

 Anthea also has two chapters published in the first-ever book of critical essays in English on the work of Krog.
 The book, edited by Andries Visagie and Judith Lütge Coullie, is titled An Ethics of Body and Otherness Antjie Krog as Poet, Journalist, Writer, Translator and published by UKZN Press (2014).

-Forthcoming (co-authored with Priscilla Boshoff), “Capital or Critique?
+2016. (co-authored with Priscilla Boshoff), “Capital or Critique?
 When Journalism Education Seeks to Influence the Field.”
 Critical Arts 30(5): 607-622. http://dx.doi.org/10.1080/02560046.2016.1262437

-Forthcoming (co-authored with Vanessa Malila), “Listening to the ‘Born Frees’: politics and disillusionment in South Africa.”
+2016. (with Vanessa Malila).
+“Listening to the ‘Born Frees’: politics and disillusionment in South Africa.”
 African Journalism Studies 37(1): 64-80. http://www.tandfonline.com/eprint/xWIRiTRXjDemiQtxb368/full